 An Offshore Trust is a Trust Structured in a Zero Tax Jurisdiction

 There are many “offshore” jurisdictions, but only a few that offer maximum asset protection.
-So, a well-placed offshore trust is one that is setup in a zero-tax country that also provides solid asset protection planning laws.
+So, a well-placed offshore trust is one that is set up in a zero-tax country that also provides solid asset protection planning laws.

-In 2017, the best offshore trust jurisdictions are:
+The best offshore trust jurisdictions are:

 - Cook Islands,